MERLev/reVita/README.md

 - Add **remaPSV2.suprx** into your **ur0:/config.ini** file (under ***ALL** or whatever game you want to use it).
 - Add **ioplus.skprx** into your taiHen config file (under ***KERNEL**)
 - To bring the config menu, press **START + Square** in game.

+## Usage

+- When in-game, press (start) + (square) to bring up plugin menu

+## FAQ

+- How to open plugin menu ?
+  - Press (start) + (square) whin in-game
+- What can you do with gyro ?
+  - You can remap gyro direction (up, down, left, right) to right stick directions to enable gyro aim in any game.
+- How do I map combo of buttons ?
+  - Combo mappings are not supported
+- Is it possible to remap PS4Link keys
+  - Currently it is not
+- Is there a way to turn it on and off?
+Or does it save presets on a game by game basis?
+  - ATM, no
+- Is there any way to have this work on the save screen/system apps/livearea ?
+  - ATM, no
+- What is deadband under gyro menu ?
+  - Deadband limits gyroscope sensivity, so smallest movements are ignored to handle shaking hands, and it is enabled by default in most vita games.
+Disabling it will higly increase sensivity of gyroscope.

 ## Known issues